 b.
 Consulting with any persons other than the course instructor and teaching assistants regarding a take-home examination between the time the exam is distributed and the time it is submitted by the student for grading.
 Students should assume any exam is closed-book; they may not consult books, notes, or any other reference material unless explicitly permitted to do so by the instructor of the course.
 Students must also take exams in settings determined or approved by the course instructor and/or the Center for Student Accessibility.

 c.
 Unless explicitly allowed by the instructor, electronic devices (such as cell phones, notebooks, calculators, etc.) are not allowed to be out of backpacks or purses during quizzes and exams.
 These electronic devices must be packed away and turned off.
-Any student who is caught with one of these devices out will have their test taken and will be charged with the Honor Code violation of cheating.
+Any student who is caught with one of these devices during an exam, test, or quiz will be reported for the Honor Code violation of cheating.

 d.
 Plagiarism—Unacknowledged or falsely acknowledged presentation of another person’s ideas, expressions, or original research as one’s own work, in rough or working drafts as well as in final drafts.
 Such an act often gives the reader the impression that the student has written or thought something that they have in fact borrowed from another.
 Any paraphrasing or quotation must be appropriately acknowledged, and published materials appropriately cited.
 Plagiarism also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.

 Students and faculty may wish to consult “Acknowledging Sources in Academic Work,” a copy of which may be obtained in the Newcomb-Tulane College Dean’s Office or the Center for Academic Advising, for more information on documenting sources; they may also want to consult the Howard-Tilton Memorial Library guide to issues related to acknowledgment, citation, and plagiarism.